stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 15 (P3L2) - Overview of Architectural Styles.md

 ## Summary

 The ultimate goal is to increase the quality of delivered systems and reduce the cost of producing them.

+## Section Quizzes

+### Analysis To Components Quiz

+_Assume we want to determine the components of a software system based solely on an analysis model.
+Given this scenario, select true or false for each statement._

+Analysis models...

+- Can adapt well to changes in customer requirements
+- Should **NOT** represent the approach that will be taken in design
+- Are resilient to changes in hardware
+- Do **NOT** include all components required by a system